Felting is an adventure in creativity. If you can think it, you can probably felt it.

 My felting adventures have just begun and remain at the basic skills level.
 I have to say that it is a very lovely way to use fiber, especially if you have a lot of fiber to use!
 I have so many fiber types to choose from, it makes felting a continuous experiment.
 My purpose in making felted objects is to create items that are entirely functional and will add joy and comfort to our every day routines.

-My newest adventure in felting is making rugs.
+My adventure in felting is constantly evolving.
+I am currently making rugs.
 These have a thick wool felt backing and are layered with wool locks from my flock of sheep.
 This creates a thick, but lightweight rug that has a ton of texture and depth, is rugged and fully machine washable.
 Even the largest rug size I create (about 4’6” by 7-8’) can be washed using the hand wash or delicates cycle on most front loading machines (I do not recommend using a top loading washer to wash the rugs).
+The rugs seem to find homes pretty quickly once they leave the shop and I am hoping that they are making their owers smile every day.